-Consists of a control board and a water heater display.
-An attractive digital water heater display is on the top front of the water heater for precisely setting and displaying the temperature setpoint and monitoring the status of the water heater.
+The Integrated Control System consists of a control board and a digital water heater display.
+The digital water heater display is on the top front of the water heater for setting and displaying the temperature setpoint and monitoring the status of the water heater.
 Pressing the temperature UP and DOWN buttons changes the temperature setpoint.
 The temperature format may be displayed in degrees F or degrees C. The water heater display will show diagnostic codes in the event the water heater needs servicing.
 The temperature readings of the tank sensor can be monitored in Service Mode.
-In Service Mode, the display can also show up to 10 previous error codes to further aid in servicing the water heater.
+The display can show up to 10 previous error codes in Service Mode to further aid in servicing the water heater.

 The single control board has plug in wiring harnesses to reduce the chance of mis-wiring.
-The control board controls all ignition, temperature, and combustion blower functions.
-The control board controls the combustion blower, ignition timings, and gas valve to control the combustion system in order to maintain the desired tank temperature.
+The control board controls the combustion blower, ignition timings, and gas valve to run the combustion system in order to maintain the desired tank temperature.
+The sequence of operations is described in detail in the Diagnostic Section (page 55).